Overview

 2. Regenerative Land Management

-- Permaculture principles
+- Permaculture principles and design philosophy

 - Holistic landscape design